 Creating a partition can help you to manage storage better and thus never exceed the space limit that Windows requires to work properly.
 This option is quite practical and will greatly benefit the performance of your PC or laptop since you will not have a risk that it will not work optimally due to the "excess" of data storage, it will continue to execute the tasks desirably even if the other partitions are full.
 Keep in mind that this option won't avoid the low disk space available alert.

 To create partitions, you must follow some very simple steps that will be described below.

 Step 1 Open "Disk Administrator".
-You can open this option by right clicking on "My Computer" icon on the desktop and selecting "Manage" or pressing the Windows key + R and entering "dksmgmt.msc" command.
+You can open this option by right-clicking on the "My Computer" icon on the desktop and selecting "Manage" or pressing the Windows key + R and entering "dksmgmt.MSC" command.

 Step 2 Select the disk you want to partition.
 To do so, just right click on the partition and choose "Shrink Volume".

 Step 3 In this window you can modify the space you want to assign.
 Once done, click on "Shrink".